BetterUnI/BetterUni/README.md

 # BetterUni
+## Project Description
+BetterUni is a progressive web application for college students, from college students.
+We help students find the campus resources they need when they need them.
+As students, we know that wait times can be unbearable and in person advisor meetings can often waste a lot of time.
+It's also important to note that not every student is available on campus to come in for a meeting.
+A lot of students have disabilities that make the process of physically having to come into get help, even more cumbersome.
+Universities also incur costs in the process of in-person advising.
+They have to pay for the space and upkeep of their offices.
+It's 2020 and we should utilize the technology available to us to improve the university advising experience as a whole.

+Advising doesn't *just* include major advising.
+Many universities offer student success centers, counseling services, and tutoring offices which present problems of their own.
+As students, we hear too often how counseling services aren't always available.
+Students with severe social anxiety, may also experience discomfort when seeking help or may not seek help at all because of this.

+BetterUni looks to make all university resources as accessible as possible.
+In turn students can enjoy a better advising experience and university experience all together.
+Schools with easily accessible resources enable students to be even more successful in their college careers and beyond!

+## The Team
+- Dillon Coffman
+- Davis Samuel
+- Richard Kemmerer
+- Ariela Pellumbi
+- Noah Costello
+## Installing
+## Uninstalling
+## Basic Development Process
+## Running Tests
+- Jest/Enzyme - unit tests
+- Cypress - integration, acceptance, and end-to-end tests
 ## View our UI Prototypes
 - Web size: https://www.figma.com/proto/1YLLQ4cvWhcLwUq776a2bk/BetterUni-Web-Size-UI-Prototype?node-id=1%3A3&viewport=457%2C471%2C0.10185033082962036&scaling=contain
 - Tablet size: https://www.figma.com/proto/KbAMz2LllCaaZYiufXjvEs/BetterUni-Tablet-Size-UI-Prototype?node-id=1%3A2&viewport=660%2C561%2C0.2040012776851654&scaling=min-zoom
 - Mobile size: https://www.figma.com/proto/738yMbW2VdEj1jmlrtk5v4/BetterUni-Mobile-Size-UI-Prototype?node-id=1%3A2&viewport=519%2C735%2C0.22340570390224457&scaling=min-zoom

 You can click through each prototype.
 If you're ever unsure where to click to progress, click anywhere on the prototype and a box will highlight blue showing you where you can click next.
 These UI prototypes will be used to develop our actual web application for all screen sizes.

+## Licensing
+BetterUni is licensed under a MIT License.
+Please see that file within the root of our repository for for information.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).